toomuchvoltage/SauRay/TF2/README.md

     * `io_import_vmf` (original repo: [https://github.com/lasa01/io_import_vmf](https://github.com/lasa01/io_import_vmf))
 4. Configure the `import vmf` plugin to detect your game content directory from your `steamapps` folder.
 5. Import the decompiled `VMF` in step one
 6. Remove windows and doors.
 (Door support is reserved for future releases).
 If any models are missing add simple non-conservative occluders for them manually.
 Non-conservative occluders refer to ones that fit 'inside' the original object.
+Ensure to place a single sun lamp to signify the sun direction in the map.
 7. Export to `.OBJ`
 8. Install [Blender 2.79](https://download.blender.org/release/Blender2.79/)
 9. Install the export plugin provided in `content_pipeline\exporter` for the **2.79 install**.
 10. Import `.OBJ` and export to `.TXT` from the 2.79 install.
-Ensure to place a single sun lamp to signify the sun direction in the map.
-This file is consumable by SauRay.
+11. The produced `.TXT` file should be placed in HighOmega's folder `assets/maps/tf2` as directed [here](https://github.com/toomuchvoltage/HighOmega-public/tree/sauray_ipc_tf2#extracted-maps).

 # Known limitations